Three-Dimensional Culture of Plucked Human Hair Follicles Inside the Collagen Gel Matrix

 TLDR Human hair follicles can grow and form structures in a collagen gel, useful for studying hair cell growth.

-Plucked human hair follicles were cultured in a collagen gel matrix, leading to the growth of epithelial cells, likely outer root sheath keratinocytes, which formed spike-like structures over 3 weeks.
-The study observed variations in the number and size of these spikes among follicles.
-Autoradiography revealed numerous DNA-synthesizing cells in the outer cell layer and at the edges of the spikes.
-This culture method was deemed suitable for studying the three-dimensional growth, morphogenesis, and differentiation of outer root sheath cells in vitro.
+The study explored the three-dimensional culture of plucked human hair follicles within a collagen gel matrix.
+Epithelial cells, likely outer root sheath keratinocytes, emerged from the outer root sheath 4 to 5 days after culturing and continued to grow into the gel, forming spike-like structures over the next 3 weeks.
+The number and size of these spikes varied among follicles.
+Autoradiography revealed numerous DNA-synthesizing cells in the outer cell layer of the enlarged outer root sheath and at the edges of the new spike-like structures.
+This culture method was deemed suitable for studying the growth, morphogenesis, and differentiation of outer root sheath cells in vitro.

 Discuss this study in the Community →